spanner/radiant-library-extension/README.md

 ## Configuration

 You need to make sure that paperclipped and taggable load before this does.
-Multi_site too, if you're using that.
+Multi_site too, if you're using that, and anything that extends paperclipped.
 This is the sequence I have:

-	config.extensions = [ :share_layouts, :multi_site, :taggable, :reader, :reader_group, :paperclipped, :all ]
+	config.extensions = [ :share_layouts, :multi_site, :taggable, :reader, :reader_group, :paperclipped, :all, :library ]

 ## Examples